Secret Detection as a platform-wide experience

 In order of priority this includes:

-- non-binary Git blobs under 1 megabyte
+- Non-binary Git blobs under 1 megabyte

-- job logs
+- Job logs

-Targets out of scope for the initial phases include:
+Targets out of scope for now include:

-- non-binary Git blobs over 1 megabyte
+- Non-binary Git blobs over 1 megabyte

-- binary Git blobs
+- Binary Git blobs

 - Media types (JPEG, PDF, …)